thegetty/quire-docs/CONTRIBUTING.md

 **Translate the Documentation:** The Quire community is global, and we hope to be able to continue to expand access to Quire, including to non-English speakers.
 If you are interested in translating our documentation or even just sections of the documentation, we'd love to talk to you about it.

->If this is your first time contributing and you don't know where to start, check the [issue tracker](https://github.com/thegetty/quire-docs/issues) for posts that include the “good first issues” label.
-These are small and approachable edits we could use your help with!

 ## Get Started with a Contribution

 ### 1. Use the Issue Tracker

 We use GitHub’s [issue tracker](https://github.com/thegetty/quire-docs/issues/) to track work that needs to be done, is currently being done, or is proposed to be done.
 Unless your changes are small and very straightforward, we ask that all contributions are recorded in the issue tracker either by commenting on a existing issue or proposing a new one.
-Click [new issue](https://github.com/thegetty/quire-docs/issues/new/choose), follow the prompts in the "Website & Documentation Suggestion" form, and submit!

 This approach has several advantages: